vaginal yeast infection treatment

 • Pain during sexual intercourse.

-Two other types of vaginal infections may be confused with a yeast infection because the symptoms are often similar.
+Two other common types of vaginal infections may be confused with a yeast infection because the symptoms are often similar.
 These causes of vaginitis are:

-• Bacterial vaginosis, which may also cause a “fishy” odor.
+• Bacterial vaginosis, which may also cause a “fishy” odor

 • Trichomoniasis, or “trich,” the most common curable STD.